 Tasks are what make up a project.
-They are very similar to projects, meaning you can color-code them, assign to users, set their status and progress, drag and drop them into task dependency priority, leave comments, upload files and so on.
+They are very similar to projects, meaning you can color-code them, assign them to users, set their status and progress, drag and drop them into task dependency priority, leave comments, upload files, and so on.

 In this article, you'll learn how to:

-There are two ways you can add a task in a project:
+There are two ways you can add a task to a project:

 - Using the Add Task text box

 Below are the steps for adding a task using the Add Task text box:

 Step 1: To add a new task, enter the following details (all are optional save the task title).

 - Select start and end dates for your task

 - Select what % of Progress your task is in

 Now, click the 'Add Task' button to finish adding a task.